TotalAV vs. Kaspersky 2025: A Head-to-Head Comparison

 What is the best replacement for Kaspersky?

 Kaspersky has some good features, but many antivirus products don’t have the security stigma surrounding their software.
-TotalAV, McAfee, and Bitdefender are a few of the best antivirus products on the market to consider instead.
+TotalAV, McAfee, and Bitdefender are among the best antivirus products on the market to consider.
+Kaspersky released UltraAV for U.S. users once the ban went into effect, but it's not the best Kaspersky alternative, in our experience.

 Antivirus Software